hyperledger/iroha/docs/source/integrations/index.rst

 	Currently, we only get ed25519 SHA-2 algorithm from Ursa.
 	If you like, you can contribute to the code to add more options.

-To allow using native cryptography algorithms as well as new Ursa ones, we use Multihash public key format for the later.
+To allow using the default ed25519/sha3 cryptography algorithm as well as the ones from Ursa, we use Multihash public key format for the latter.
 You can learn more about the `keys <../develop/keys.html>`_.

 Hyperledger Explorer